java.lang

 - Parameters:

-- the number to raise to the power
+- a- the number to raise to the power

 - Returns: